ahmedoali/COVID-19-Somalia-Segmentation/README.md

 Work currently carried out:
 - Data cleaning/engineering
 - Ran clustering algorithms on selected belief and behaviour variables
-- Observed age differentiated clusters with similar behaviour and beliefs with correlates with known information
+- Observed clusters with differing behaviour and beliefs

 Further work:
 - To include more input variables, standardise the variables and observe profiles